Common Name: North Star sour cherry, tart cherry, sour cherry

 Width: 8 to 10 ft

 The 'North Star' sour cherry cultivar is a dwarf fruit tree reaching 7 to 9 feet.
+The bark is smooth and brownish gray in color with white lenticels.
+Leaves are in an opposite arrangement and are dark green in the summer.
 The flowers are white and bloom in the spring.
 It produces one crop per year of large bright red cherries.
 The sour cherries are ready for harvest in June.
 The 'North Star' is self-pollinating.

 Where it grows: